netxms/netxms-doc/admin/object-management.rst

 script.
 If the script returns 0, an activation event with the defined severity is created.
 If the script returns any other value, then a deactivation event is created.

+Besides default property pages condition has also:
+   - :guilabel:`Events and Status`, were can be set activation and deactivation events, shource of this objects and status of active and inactive condition.
+   - :guilabel:`Data`, were can be set DCI's that's data will be given to a script for condition status calculation.
+   - :guilabel:`Script` tab is used to write script that will calculate if condition should be activated or deactivated.
+   - :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map`.
+   - :guilabel:`Trusted Nodes` is used to define object list that have access to this object from the script.

+Menu items:

+Condition can be manged\unmanaged.
+If condition is unmanaged, evaluation of condition is not run.
+Condition can be deleted.

 Container
 ---------